stowett/stowett/README.md

 ## Get Started

-Book a **free 15-minute consultation** to identify your risks and secure your business today:
+Book a **free 15-minute consultation** to identify your risks and secure your business today via LinkedIn message:
-Email: teetondigital@gmail.com
 LinkedIn: https://www.linkedin.com/in/stowett/

 ---